drwetter/testssl.sh/Readme.md

 testssl.sh is working on every Linux/BSD distribution out of the box.
-In 2.9dev most of the limitations of disabled features from the openssl client are gone due to bash-socket-based checks. testssl.sh also works on otherunixoid system out of the box, supposed they have `/bin/bash` and standard tools like sed and awk installed.
+In 2.9dev most of the limitations of disabled features from the openssl client are gone due to bash-socket-based checks.
+As a result you can also use e.g. LibreSSL. testssl.sh also works on otherunixoid system out of the box, supposed they have `/bin/bash` and standard tools like sed and awk installed.
 System V needs to have GNU grep installed.
 MacOS X and Windows (using MSYS2 or cygwin) work too.
 OpenSSL version  version >= 1.0.2 is recommended for better LOGJAM checks and to